harleydutton/tabula-rasa/meta/trash/NPC Wars.md

 ----

-I think [[The Event Die]] can be useful with something like this. maybe some [[Chapters/Storyteller (cursed)/Toolkit/Clocks|Clocks]] too.
+I think [[The Event Die]] can be useful with something like this. maybe some [[Clocks 1|Clocks 1]] too.
 I'm not convinced this is a tabula specific thing. might belong in toolkit

+---

+toolkit is for content generators principles is for tabula-specific storyteller tips this is neither. trash.